 Vocabulary and Figurative

 Language-Readers need to

-understand the words and phrases
+understand the words and phrases the

-the author uses.
+author uses.

-Word Choice-Writers need to carefully consider their intended meaning and choose the words they use carefully.
+Word Choice-Writers need to carefully consider their intended meaning and choose the words and figurative language they use.

-Themes and Ideas-Readers interpret a story to understand central lessons and messages, symbolism, and social issues.
+Themes-Readers interpret a story to understand central ideas, lessons and messages, symbolism, and social issues.